 Safety Differences Between Stamped and Brushed Concrete

-As we mentioned above, brushed finishing is used to add texture to smooth concrete to make the surface safer and slip-resistant, especially if the concrete will be getting wet.
-Brushed concrete was designed to be safe for use around a pool, which is why it is so popular for public swimming pools.
+As I mentioned above, brushed finishing adds texture to smooth concrete to make the surface safer and slip-resistant, especially if the concrete is wet.
+Brushed concrete was designed to be safe around a pool, which is why it is so popular for public swimming pools.

 If your stamped concrete breaks or cracks, there is also the risk of cuts or tripping, depending on how the concrete has cracked.
 Ensuring that your concrete is in top condition is essential for keeping the area around your pool safe.